Neurotoxin BTX “Death” in Singapore. Can BTX Really Kill?

 • Loss of bladder control

-Studies have reported the toxic dose for severe side effects to be more than 6 BTX Units per Kg.
+Studies have reported the toxic dose for severe side effects to be more than 6 Botox Units per Kg.

-Taking an average adult female to weigh 50kg, this translates to 300 units of BTX.
-It is extremely unlikely that a patient will require close to 300 units of BTX for Aesthetic treatments.
+Taking an average adult female to weigh 50kg, this translates to 300 units of Botox.
+It is extremely unlikely that a patient will require close to 300 units of Botox for Aesthetic treatments.

-In 2019, it was reported in the news that a lady passed away after receiving BTX in a medical clinic.
+In 2019, it was reported in the news that a lady passed away after receiving Botox in a medical clinic.

-After investigation, it was reported on 11th October 2022 that in fact, she suffered a cardiac arrest after injection of ethylenediaminetetraacetic acid (EDTA) and not BTX.
+After investigation, it was reported on 11th October 2022 that in fact, she suffered a cardiac arrest after injection of ethylenediaminetetraacetic acid (EDTA) and not Botox.

 Quoted in the news "EDTA is a common ingredient in skincare and cosmetic products.
 It acts as a chelator or binding agent that suppresses chemical activity."